 - Adapting Techniques: Therapists can suggest adaptations to techniques, such as visual schedules or social stories, enhancing comprehension.

-- Providing Emotional Support: Encouraging words and positive reinforcement from both the therapist and parents can boost a child’s confidence and motivation.
+- Providing Emotional Support: Encouraging words and positive reinforcement from the therapist and parents can boost a child’s confidence and motivation.

 Ultimately, this collaborative approach fosters a supportive learning environment for the child.